NCU-CSIE-Algorithmics-A-1061/Homework-2/README.md

 # Homework 2

-1. Problem 2.3-7:
+1. Problem 2.3-7:<br>
 Describe a ![Θ(nlogn)](http://latex.codecogs.com/gif.latex?%5CTheta%28nlogn%29)
  time algorithm that, given a set **S** of n integers and another integer x, determines whether or not there exist two elements in **S** whose sum is exactly x.
     - 第十二組

-2. Problem 2-1: Insertion sort on small arrays in merge sort Although merge sort runs in ![Θ(nlogn)](http://latex.codecogs.com/gif.latex?%5CTheta%28nlogn%29) worst-cast time and insertion sort runs in ![Θ(n^2)](http://latex.codecogs.com/gif.latex?%5CTheta%28n%5E2%29) worst-cast time, the constant factors in insertion sort make it faster for small n.
+2. Problem 2-1: Insertion sort on small arrays in merge sort<br>
+Although merge sort runs in ![Θ(nlogn)](http://latex.codecogs.com/gif.latex?%5CTheta%28nlogn%29) worst-cast time and insertion sort runs in ![Θ(n^2)](http://latex.codecogs.com/gif.latex?%5CTheta%28n%5E2%29) worst-cast time, the constant factors in insertion sort make it faster for small n.
 Thus, it makes sense to use insertion sort within merge sort when sub-problems become sufficiently small.
 Consider a modification to merge sort in which ![n/k](http://latex.codecogs.com/gif.latex?%5Cfrac%7Bn%7D%7Bk%7D)